mohd-Bilal-exe/GPT_CodeAssist/README.md

 This repository contains two PowerShell scripts designed to extract and consolidate the content of backend and frontend code files from specified directories.
 These scripts are useful for creating a comprehensive snapshot of your codebase for review, analysis, or sharing.

-**Note:** If you're not getting accurate results from GPT, you can use the scripts and load your code to GPT with a custom prompt afterward.
-It will work flawlessly for any framework/library/projects.
-Just modify the files/folders from include/exclude arrays.
+**Note:** It will work flawlessly for any framework/library/projects.
+Just modify the files/folders from include/exclude arrays in the script.

 ## Scripts